Characterizing the Strong Maximum Principle

 \Prop{B} {\sl A radial function $u(x) = \psi(|x|)$ with $\psi$ increasing, is an $\bbf$-subsolution if and only if $\psi$ is an $R^{\uparrow}_f $-subsolution.}

 The ``only if'' part of this result requires a technical lemma for general upper semi-continuous functons, which is given in Appendix A.

 These two results lead to the following.

-{\bf Problem:} Given an upper semi-continuous, increasing function $f: [0,\infty) \to [0,\infty]$ with $f(0)=0$, describe all the equations $F$ which have $f$ as their characteristic function, or equivalently (by Proposition B) have the same set of increasing radial subsolutions.
+{\bf Question:} Given an upper semi-continuous, increasing function $f: [0,\infty) \to [0,\infty]$ with $f(0)=0$, is there a way to describe all the equations $\bbf$ which have $f$ as their characteristic function, or equivalently (by Proposition B) have the same set of increasing radial subsolutions.